Using gcloud for Virtual Machines

 gcloud compute ssh --zone "zone-info" "name-info" --project "project-id"

 You need to replace the values in the double quotes in the above command with the values located in your Google Cloud console and in your VM instances section.
+You can select the SSH drop down box to copy the exact gcloud command to connect to your server.

 Update our Ubuntu VM